U.S. blocks Venezuela claimants from enforcing judgments, arbitral awards

 Nov 21 (Reuters) - The U.S. Treasury Department on Thursday said claimants against Venezuela could not enforce liens, judgments, arbitral awards or decrees by seizing property to collect on unpaid debts unless they received specific authorization from Washington.

-The move could provide further protection for U.S. refiner Citgo Petroleum PDVSAC.UL, a subsidiary of Venezuelan state oil company PDVSA PDVSA.UL that is being targeted by multiple parties seeking to enforce arbitration awards or claim collateral for debt.
+Allies of Venezuelan opposition leader Juan Guaido said the move gave further protection to U.S. refiner Citgo Petroleum PDVSAC.UL, a subsidiary of Venezuelan state oil company PDVSA PDVSA.UL that is being targeted by multiple parties seeking to enforce arbitration awards or claim collateral for debt.

+But it was not clear if the move would permanently shield Citgo from seizure.

 In an amendment to its sanctions on Venezuela, intended to force out socialist President Nicolas Maduro, the Treasury Department said any move to "transfer or otherwise alter or affect property" was prohibited unless authorized by a specific license.